adrianpearl/adrianpearl.github.io/index.md

 ## [2019 Multidimensional Poverty Index - Going beyond averages](http://hdr.undp.org/en/content/2019-mpi-going-beyond-averages-show-subnational-disparities)
 ##### July 2019
 In July, the UN Human Development Report Office and the Oxford Poverty and Human Development Initiative released the 2019 global MPI.
-This interactive data story accompanies the release and shows stark regional and subnational disparities in multidimensional poverty.
+This interactive data story accompanying the release goes beyond averages to show stark regional and subnational disparities in multidimensional poverty.

 ***